 Ever heard of La Ciudad Perdida, or the Lost City of the Tayrona?
-An archaeological site in the Sierra Nevada mountains of Colombia?
+An archaeological site, located in the Sierra Nevada mountains of Colombia?
 Hundreds of years ago this place was inhabited by the Tayrona indigenous people.
 Nowadays it is a unique place in Colombia because it can only be reached by foot through the jungle.
 Two and a half days to get there, a visit to the city and then the exact same way back.
 Everything you walk up, you walk down and vice versa.
+An incredible experience!
 In this article you can read everything you want to know about the Lost City trek and hike in Colombia, including a packing list + many useful tips.

 - Lost City trek Colombia: Day 1.

 - Day 2 of the Lost City trek in Colombia: Camp Aidan – Camp Mumake – Camp Paraiso – 8 hours

 - Day 3: Camp Paraiso – Lost city – Camp Mumake